cstohlmann/oea-intune-module/README.md

 # Microsoft Intune Reports Module
 Microsoft Intune is a cloud-based service that focuses on the management of devices connected to a system.
 Microsoft Intune provides a wealth of options, from setting up which websites the devices within a system can access, to extracting data of all the devices linked to that system through the management of Microsoft Graph API endpoints.
 For the purpose of this module, we will be focusing on the collection and use of the "devices" data within Azure Synapse Analytics.

-ou can use this Open Education Analytics (OEA) Microsoft Intune Reports module to incorporate device data into your organization's Synapse data lake.
+You can use this Open Education Analytics (OEA) Microsoft Intune Reports module to incorporate device data into your organization's Synapse data lake.

  ![alt text](https://github.com/cstohlmann/oea-intune-module/blob/main/docs/images/Intune%20visual.png)
  <p align="center">